Faculty

 Continuing Education Coordinator

-Jen manages logistics for BHCore's educational offerings.
+Jen Kitajo manages logistics for BHCore's educational offerings.
 She brings more than 20 years of experience in operational support and event coordination to ensure a high quality educational experience for crisis responders around the state.
 Her previous experience includes 10 years of training coordination for the Northwest Institute for Children and Families, as well as 12 years of administrative and operational support with Partners for Our Children, a UW School of Social Work research and innovation center.

 To top